emreokcular/social-circle/README.md

 The node2vec algorithm is a popular algorithm that identifies vertex features (embeddings) for each vertex in an observed graph.
 These embeddings act as low-dimensional summaries of the vertices and can be used for machine learning tasks like clustering, classification, and prediction.
 Links to the source code, data, and publication are available here: https://snap.stanford.edu/ node2vec/.

 * Incorporated the node2vec algorithm (with default parameter settings) in the network analysis function.
 In particular, return D-dimensional embeddings for each vertex in the graph where D is chosen by the user as input.
-Verified that the new function works on the simple 20 node graph described in question 1 and set D = 10.
+Verified that the new function works on the simple 20 node graph with D = 10.
 * Ran node2vec on the ego networks for vertex 0 and 107 from the Facebook data with D = 30.
 With the embeddings, following machine learning tasks applied for the subgraphs of vertex 0 and 107:
     * Clustered the nodes using the node × embeddings matrix
     * A simple prediction model is built where the input features are the node embeddings and the response is the social circle label of the node.